ISA-tools/isa-api/README.md

 It relies on Python 3.4.
 We follow the [GitFlow development workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

+### Instalation procedure

+To install the isa-api, make sure to install the requirements:

+`pip install -r requiremens.txt`

+To run the tests:

+`python setup.py test`

 ## isatools package

 * Install using `pip install -e .` from inside `isa-api` project root (may need to sudo it)